-It is one of the most enigmatic episodes in the Torah, but also one of the most important, because it was the moment that gave the Jewish people its name: Israel, one who "wrestles with God and with men and prevails."
+It is one of the most enigmatic episodes in the Torah, but also one of the most important, because it was the moment that gave the Jewish people its name: Israel, one who "wrestles with God and with men and prevails" (Gen. 32:29).

-Jacob, hearing that his brother Esau is coming to meet him with a force of four hundred men, was terrified.
-He was, says the Torah, "very afraid and distressed."
-He made three forms of preparation: appearement, prayer and war (Rashi to Gen. 32:9).
+Jacob, hearing that his brother Esau was coming to meet him with a force of four hundred men, was terrified.
+He was, says the Torah, "very afraid and distressed" (Gen. 32:8).
+He then made three forms of preparation: appeasement, prayer, and war.
 He sent Esau a huge gift of cattle and flocks, hoping thereby to appease him.
 He prayed to God, "Rescue me, I pray, from the hand of my brother" (32:12).
 And he made preparation for war, dividing his household into two camps so that one at least would survive.

 Yet he remained anxious.
 Alone at night he wrestled with a stranger until the break of dawn.
 Who the stranger was is not clear.
 The text calls him a man.
-Hosea (12:4) called him an angel.
-The sages said it was the guardian angel of Esau.
-Jacob himself seems sure that he has encountered God himself.
-He calls the place where the struggle took place Peniel, saying, "I have seen God face to face and my life was spared" (32:30).
+Hosea (Hos.
+12:5) called him an angel.
+The Sages said it was the guardian angel of Esau.
+[1] Jacob himself seems sure that he has encountered God Himself.
+He calls the place where the struggle took place Peniel, saying, "I have seen God face to face and my life was spared" (Gen. 32:31).

 There are many interpretations.
-One, however, is particularly fascinating both in terms of style and substance.
+One, however, is particularly fascinating in terms of both style and substance.
 It comes from Rashi's grandson, Rabbi Shmuel ben Meir (Rashbam, France, c.
 1085-1158).
 Rashbam had a strikingly original approach to biblical commentary.
-He felt that the sages, intent as they were on reading the text for its halakhic ramifications, often failed to penetrate to what he called omek peshuto shel mikra, the plain sense of the text in its full depth.
+[2] He felt that the Sages, intent as they were on reading the text for its halachic ramifications, often failed to penetrate what he called omek peshuto shel mikra, the plain sense of the text in its full depth.